Can you have multiple IRAs?

 Brokerage IRA insurance coverage

-Holdings in an IRA may be covered by the Securities Investor Protection Corporation (SIPC), protecting you from loss if your SIPC-member brokerage firm goes out of business.
-However, this insurance maxes out at $500,000 (only $250,000 of which can be cash).3
+Holdings in an IRA with a brokerage firm may be covered by the Securities Investor Protection Corporation (SIPC) which provides limited protection if your SIPC-member brokerage firm goes out of business, but not market losses.
+However, this insurance maxes out at $500,000 (only $250,000 of which can be cash).4

 Having multiple brokerage IRAs at different brokerage firms gives you added protection from the SIPC.
 If your IRA balance exceeds the $500,000 limit, you may feel more peace of mind dividing that money up among multiple accounts where it can all be insured.